MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-talking-points.md

 topic-status: Drafting
 ---

-# Configure Talking points
+# Configure talking points

-The Talking points feature helps users in your organization to quickly establish communications with customers.
+The talking points feature helps users in your organization to quickly establish communications with customers.
 To configure talking points, follow these steps:

 1. Verify that advanced Sales Insights features are enabled.
 To learn more, see [Install and configure premium Sales Insights features](intro-admin-guide-sales-insights.md#install-and-configure-premium-sales-insights-features).